-Master-Master replication can enable two way synchronization allowing us to write on both instance, but consider that even the biggest cloud computing providers doesn’t provide this option in their managed SQL database offer.
-It is probably a tunnel in which it is better not to enter.
+Master-Master replication can enable two way synchronization, allowing us to write on both instance.
+But consider that even the largest cloud computing providers doesn’t provide this option in their managed SQL database offerings.
+It is a tunnel that is best not to enter.

 Rely on your cloud provider

-We are a small team, so in order to keep our infrastructure management flexible and cost friendly we migrated our MySQL instance to Google Cloud SQL that offer the possibility to create/delete read replicas with a few clicks.
-We can focus our effort on the application development instead of SQL server issues.
+We are a small team, that needs to keep our infrastructure management flexible and cost friendly.
+So we migrated our MySQL instance to AWS RDS.
+It offers the possibility to create/delete read replicas with a few clicks.
+As a result we can focus our efforts on application development instead of SQL server manaement.

-Inspector is backed by Google Startup Program that allow us to experiment a lot with its cloud platform to find the right solutions for our needs.
-Anyway all the most known cloud providers offer their managed SQL database with the ability to easily add read-replicas to your master instance like Amazon RDS or DigitalOcean managed databases.
+Inspector is backed by the AWS Startup Program.
+They allow us to experiment with their cloud platform to find the right solutions for our needs.
+Regardless, the most known cloud providers offer a managed SQL database with the ability to add read-replicas.
+For example Amazon RDS or DigitalOcean managed databases.

-It’s all about to better understand the architecture and how your application can get more advantages as possible of it.
+It’s all about to better understand the architecture and how your application can get more advantages.

-One of our code design constraints is to avoid database write operations as much as possible to stay away from the most important limit to scalablity of a SQL database.
+One of our code design constraints is to avoid database write operations as much as possible to stay away from the most critical limit to scalability of a SQL database.

-Hope this article was helpful to bring new ideas to imporve your application.
+I hope this article helped bring new ideas to improve your application.

-If you want learn more about how to scale up your application, join in Scalable Applications the international community of professional developers to share strategies and experiences building scalable systems.
+If you want to learn more about how to scale up your application, join Scalable Applications, the international community of professional developers, to share strategies and experiences building scalable systems.